Cuis-Smalltalk/Learning-Cuis/SamplePackage2.md

 When I Accept this, I am adding code for the first time since the image started, so the code browser asks who I am.
 This is so that my initials get placed into the code's meta-data.

+If you are unknown to the code browser, you may be asked to add your initials.
+Please do so!

 There is a `versions` button in the code browser which lets you see previous versions of the current method.
 You can select a previous version and _revert_ to it if you need to back off a change.

-If you are unknown to the code browser, you may be asked to add your initials.
-Please do so!
+The versions show who is the author of each version.
+You know who to ask for help if it is not you!

 ![Cuis Window](SamplePkg/IA-EN-Dict-031.png)